What is my Personal Savings Allowance?

 What counts towards my Personal Savings Allowance?

-You may be getting interest on your money from lots of different places, most of this will count towards your PSA and you’ll need to work out the total you’ve earned in a tax year.
-These can include:
+You may be getting interest on your money from lots of different places.
+You'll need to work out the total you've earned in a tax year that counts towards your PSA.
+This includes interest from:

 - Savings accounts